Doogie Kameāloha, M.D.

-Doogie Kameāloha, M.D. is an American family medical comedy-drama developed by Kourtney Kang that is based on the 1989–93 ABC television series Doogie Howser, M.D..
-It stars Peyton Elizabeth Lee as the title character of Lahela "Doogie" Kameāloha, and Kathleen Rose Perkins, Jeffrey Bowyer-Chapman, Jason Scott Lee, and Ronny Chieng in supporting roles.
+Doogie Kameāloha, M.D. is an American family medical comedy-drama television series developed by Kourtney Kang that is based on the 1989–93 ABC series Doogie Howser, M.D..
+It stars Peyton Elizabeth Lee as title character, Lahela "Doogie" Kameāloha, and Kathleen Rose Perkins, Jeffrey Bowyer-Chapman, Jason Scott Lee, and Ronny Chieng in supporting roles.
 The series premiered September 8, 2021 on Disney+.
-In February 2022, the series was renewed for a second season which is set to premiere on March 31, 2023.
+In February 2022, the series was renewed for a second season which premiered on March 31, 2023.
+In August 2023, the series was canceled by Disney after two seasons.

 Premise

 Lahela "Doogie" Kameāloha is a child prodigy juggling her teenage life and family with an early medical career, as well as having to deal with balancing her relationship with her mother, who is also her boss.
-Lahela has the nickname "Doogie" from the television show Doogie Howser, M.D. which others have watched.
+Lahela has the nickname "Doogie" from the television show Doogie Howser, M.D..